BharathSShankar/LUX-AI-Challenge/README.md

+# LUX AI Season 2 Submission:
+This is an attempt to create an AI to play the LUX AI season 2 game.
+I am also using this competiton submission as my project for CS4246 - AI Planning and Decision Making.

+## Proposed Approach

 # Lux AI Season 2 Python Kit

 This is the folder for the Python kit.
 Please make sure to read the instructions as they are important regarding how you will write a bot and submit it to the competition.